CM4all/pond/doc/index.rst

 - :samp:`status=STATUS[:END]` shows only records with the specified status.
 If "END" is also given, then this is the open end of a range.
 Example: :samp:`status=500:600` shows all server errors.
+- :samp:`unsafe_method` shows only records with a HTTP method that are "unsafe", i.e. POST, PUT etc. (see RFC 9110 9.2.1).
 - :samp:`window=COUNT[@SKIP]` selects a portion (window) of the result.
 Can limit the number of records and skip a number of records at the beginning.